 It can be easy to see your sales figure and think you are doing well, but the profit in your pocket is all that really counts.

-A decent ‘cloud’ accounting system can really help you manage your business finance and save time.
+A decent ‘cloud’ accounting system can really help you manage your business finance and save time, with up-to-the-moment-at-your-fingertips-reports.
 The market leaders Xero and QuickBooks Online are great products we use to help our clients manage their business.

 You are in a world now where software businesses are building apps and solutions that talk to other apps and solutions, opening up a world of possibilities to streamline your business.
-If your part-time business is exactly that, then conserving enough time as possible with the cloud will help no end.
+If your part-time business is exactly that, then reading our blog on how cloud technology can save you time will help no end.

 We would recommend getting set up with one of these solutions as soon as you begin your business.
 Getting this set up custom to your business would be a massive benefit, and some of the best initial investment you would make to your fledgling enterprise.

 Whether you like book-keeping or not, this takes time up from you actually making money.
 If you are running side business alongside another job this can be a real issue.